medic/cht-docs/content/en/apps/tutorials/local-setup.md

 The IP of your computer is used in the URL of the CHT instance now.
 For example if your IP is `192.168.68.40` then the CHT URL with a valid TLS certificate is `192-168-68-40.my.local-ip.co`.
 See the [local-ip.co](http://local-ip.co/) site to read more about these free to use certificates.

-When using `medic-conf` you can now drop the use of `--accept-self-signed-certs`.
+When using `cht-conf` you can now drop the use of `--accept-self-signed-certs`.
 Further, update the URL to be based on your IP.
 Using the example IP above, this would be `--url=https://medic:password@192-168-68-40.my.local-ip.co`.
 As well, you can now use this URL to test with the CHT Android app.

 ## Frequently Asked Questions